XiaoyongXu/Eventer/README.md

 # Eventer

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Brief
 A FULL-STACK Web app for events management system
-This project was bootstrapped with Create React App.

 ## Setup